dnaerys/onekgp-mcp/README.md

 > _Which variants in the HBB gene are unexpectedly tolerated in the KGP dataset with at least several annotation sources in agreement with regard to their expected pathogenicity ?_

-- > _What is the most plausible explanation for why these variants present in healthy individuals ?_

 or

-> _Rank all rare KGP variants in genes associated with arrhythmia disorder by their expected clinical relevance, not by predicted pathogenicity alone._

-- > _Who are the affected individuals with highest clinical priority variants ?_
+> _Rank all rare KGP variants in genes associated with arrhythmia disorder by their expected clinical relevance, not by predicted pathogenicity alone.
+Find affected individuals with highest clinical priority variants._

-    - a result might be similar to [some](https://claude.ai/public/artifacts/c4fba7d9-545c-44ed-bc82-8c31a984e72a)
+- results might be _[some](https://claude.ai/public/artifacts/c4fba7d9-545c-44ed-bc82-8c31a984e72a?fullscreen=true)_ _(Sonnet 4.5)_

 _Feel free to open a PR with your favorite prompts_